tumcms/Open-Infra-Platform/.github/ISSUE_TEMPLATE/refactoring.md

 ---

-** File which is being refactored **
+**File which is being refactored**

-Please provide the filename here ...
+Please provide the filename here!

-** Code Snippets which should be refactored **

-Link to the code which is being refactored ...
+**Functions**

+List all functions in the file which have to be refactored with possible code snippets!

+- [ ] Listed all functions in the issue.